No, it’s not cheaper to fill a gas-powered vehicle than charge an electric one

 THE ANSWER

-No, it’s not cheaper to fill a gas-powered vehicle than an electric one.
+No, it’s not cheaper to fill a gas-powered vehicle than charge an electric one.

 WHAT WE FOUND